Remi-Gau/AV_Attention-Presentation_code-fMRI/README.md

 # AV_Attention-Presentation_code-fMRI

-Preseantion code to run the AV attention fMRI experiment (7T)
+Presentation code to run the AV attention fMRI experiment (7T)

 This still needs more commenting and documenting (I am still learning) but do reach out if you need any help with it.